For authors > Instructions to authors for paper preparation

 Smetanova ulica 17, SI-2000 Maribor, Slovenia, EU

 An APC fee (i.e., a publication fee) is charged only for accepted paper.
 Authors will be asked to pay an APC fee prior to the paper appearing in the journal.
 For each accepted paper the APC fee is currently 550 EUR (for the year 2017).
 This fee does not include tax (VAT).
 Invoice will be sent by e-mail to the corresponding author.
 The corresponding author is responsible for the APC fee payment.
 The APC fee is usually paid by an author's institution or research funder.
-Please note that there is no charge to submit a paper for review, and no extra charge for additional pages (however, authors may be required to shorten overly-long papers).
+Please note that there is no charge to submit a paper for review.
 In exceptional circumstances, the APC fee can be either reduced or waived.
 All papers submitted to the APEM journal before January 1, 2016 will be published (if accepted) without a payment of the APC.

 An acknowledgement section may be presented after the conclusion, if desired.
 This heading is not assigned a number.
 Use Cambria font of 9 pt size.